All Episodes

 They will figure out to cause terror.

-All right, why can't this administration focus on what the real problem is?
+Why can't this administration focus on what the real problem is?

 And the real problem is radical Islamic terrorism.

-They released the transcripts of what happened in Orlando, but they keep out the shooters' uh commitment to ISIS, his pledge to ISIS.
+They released the transcripts of what happened in Orlando, but they keep out the shooters' commitment to ISIS, his pledge to ISIS.

-Uh they keep out radical Islam.
+They keep out radical Islam.

 And it started very early in the administration.

-Hillary, Obama, man caused disasters, overseas contingencies, workplace violence, and on and on.
+Hillary, Obama, man-caused disasters, overseas contingencies, workplace violence, and on and on.

 Why can't they do that?